 Since its inception in 2010, the University's Professional Staff Conference has become an important event in the University calendar.
-It has given us the opportunity to share what we do across the University and to engage with our senior leaders on strategic discussions.
+The Conference provides Professional Staff members the opportunity to share what we do across the University and to engage with our Senior Leaders on strategic discussions.

-The theme for the 2017 Conference - INNOVATION: UNLIMITED.
+The theme for the 2019 Conference - CREATING THE FUTURE TOGETHER

-The registration fee for the Professional Staff Conference is $100 which is charged to each participant's cost centre.
-Registration fees are not refundable, but can be transferred to a colleague.
-Please contact Deann Gilliver if you can no longer attend or wish to transfer your registration to a colleague.
+The registration fee for the Professional Staff Conference is $125 which is charged to each participant's cost centre.
+Registration fees are non-refundable, but can be transferred to a colleague.
+Please email firstname.lastname@example.org if you can no longer attend or wish to transfer your registration to a colleague.

 - Full day attendance

 - Conference satchel, including printed program

 - Catering (welcome tea/coffee, morning tea and lunch)

 - Drinks and canapes after the conference